-where $\sigma'$ is the right inverse of the local time of $X'$ and $A$ is a fixed set such that $c_5<\h_x(A)<c_6$ for positive constants $c_5, c_6$ that are independent of $x\in\partial D$.
-It follows that $Q_j$ has a density with respect to the Lebesgue measure in $[0,1]$ that is bounded below.
-In view of our remarks on the volume of $\Lambda$, it follows that conditional on $\G$, the vector
+The construction of $\Gamma(Z,U)$ makes the random variable $Q_j$ (defined earlier) the time component of a time-excursion Poisson random variable with variable intensity given by \eqref{poisson}.
+By \eqref{hstar}, it follows that $Q_j$ has a density with respect to the Lebesgue measure in $[0,1]$ that is bounded below.
+In view of our remarks on the volume of $\Lambda$, it follows that conditional on $\G$, there is $c_9>0$ such that for all $s\in B(0,r)$, the vector